Growing Cut Flowers from Seed: Seed Starting 101

 Offering a range of colors and heights, snapdragons are a versatile choice for cutting gardens.
 A vase of fresh flowers has a long life and can be sown directly into the garden in early spring.

-With their big cheerful blooms, sunflowers are a stunning addition to any bouquet.
+With their big, cheerful blooms, sunflowers are a stunning addition to any bouquet.
 They come in various sizes and colors, and most varieties are simple to grow from seed.

-These beautiful blooms are often grown from tubers, but can also be started from seed.
+These beautiful blooms are often grown from tubers but can also be started from seed.
 They offer a spectacular range of colors and forms and have a good vase life.

-These charming blue flowers are very easy to grow and can often self-seed in the garden.
+These charming blue flowers are easy to grow and can often self-seed in the garden.
 They’re excellent for adding a pop of color to any arrangement.

 These small, globe-shaped flowers are perfect for adding texture and color to arrangements.
 They are drought-resistant and thrive in hot, sunny conditions, making them a great choice for warmer climates.